Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Product sequences

 Since this description involves only special unitary gauge groups, we should be able to engineer it using (two copies of) ordinary brane webs, i.e. without using O5-planes.
-It turns out there are a few possible candidates as there are distinct webs for SU(2) gauge theory with discrete theta angles $\theta=0$ and $\theta=\pi$.
-In order to identify the correct web diagram, we scanned through all the possibilities and eliminated inconsistent choices by trial and error, by counting the Higgs branch dimension of the different candidate web diagrams and requiring the answer to match with the result of the same computation performed on the brane web with O5-plane.
-We found that, modulo SL$(2,\mathbb{Z})$ and Hanany-Witten moves, the unitary web diagram in figure \ref{web diagrams EQ11 and EQ1} is the unique choice satisfying the aforementioned criterion.
+It is constructed in such a way that it is decomposed into the copy of SU(2)$_0$ gauge theories in the region where the bi-fundamental masses are large enough \cite{Bergman:2013aca}.
+The result is given in the right of figure \ref{web diagrams EQ11 and EQ1}.
+This is also discussed in appendix \ref{appendixE}.

 At this point we need to clarify which aspect of the two theories \eqref{E1xE1 electric OSp} and \eqref{E1xE1 electric unitary} are expected to be the same.
 This is because we used an isomorphism at the level of Lie algebra, ignoring any issues related to the global structure of the gauge group (with the exception of the choice of discrete theta angle mentioned above).
 In particular, any information related to local operators in the two theories is likely to agree, while questions about e.g. line and surface operators in general will be sensitive to the global structure of the gauge group.
 Our primary interest in these theories is in their Higgs branch, which is parameterised by local operators, and thus should agree regardless of any subtle differences such as those alluded to above.